ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 This section describes how to generate a UUIDv1 or UUIDv6 value if an IEEE 802 address is not available, or its use is not desired.

-Implementations obtain a 47-bit cryptographic-quality random number as per {{unguessability}} and use it as the low 47 bits of the node ID.
+Implementations obtain a 47 bit cryptographic-quality random number as per {{unguessability}} and use it as the low 47 bits of the node ID.

-Implementations MUST set the least significant bit of the first octet of the node ID set to one to create a 48-bit node id.
+Implementations MUST set the least significant bit of the first octet of the node ID set to 1, to create a 48 bit node id.
 This bit is the unicast/multicast bit, which will never be set in IEEE 802 addresses obtained from network cards.
 Hence, there can never be a conflict between UUIDs generated by machines with and without network